marlietandoc/lol_analysis/README.md

 3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop.

 ## Visualization generated from mastery data of 14343 summoners
 For each champion, I examined how correlated or uncorrelated champions were across summoners in their top 3 mastered champs.
+I chose 8 champs to visualize these insights:
 ![sample visualization](graphics/mains.png)

 ## Network generated from mastery data of 14343 summoners
 Connections indicate a strong relationship in how often those champions are mained together across players.
-![sample visualization](graphics/network.png)
 You can see communities that emerge which seem to reflecting players who prefer champions with different playstyles and lanes (assassins, adcs from more pokey to more all-in).
 You can also see some neat connections between these communities, such as the "pull" champions Thresh/Blitz/Pyke.
 With Pyke having more direct connections with the assassin-y cluster.
+![sample visualization](graphics/network.png)

 ## The number of different champions summoners play in their most recent ranked games.
 Most summoners play around 5-10 unique champions.